MOSES * EGYPT * SPAETH

 The lost dimension - written about by Ove von Spaeth

-Moses - we all know bout Moses, and he has been the inspiration of novels and films about the exodus from Egypt to israel.
+Moses - we all know bout Moses, and he has been the inspiration of novels and films about the exodus from Egypt to Israel.
 Many people are still doubting if Moses have ever lived.
 Now, this has clearly been proven by Ove von Spaeth.

 A great loss the world of today suffers from is the loss of the sacred woman, The Patriachal Church dismissed her 1,600 years ago and made her a sinful being.
-A human being consists of a masculine and a feminie side.
+A human being consists of a masculine and a feminine side.
 Two halves make one whole (see Corpus Hermeticum's Logie 48).

 One more subject is "the lost dimension" which Ove von Spaeth writes about in his books about Moses, i.e. the knowledge of the eternal soul always being on its way to its divine origin, through experience, reincarnation.

-Use the links to Ove von Spaeth's very fine texts, their adresses presented at ../zenith-files_en/zenith-netbase_en.asp . for instance, read Ove von Spaeth's texts about the enigmatic Golden calf made out of Egypt's gold.
+Use the links to Ove von Spaeth's very fine texts, their address presented at ../zenith-files_en/zenith-netbase_en.asp . for instance, read Ove von Spaeth's texts about the enigmatic Golden calf made out of Egypt's gold.
 It is so important for new readers or students to get a genuine basis of fundamental knowledge in these matters to operate from in order to profoundly reaching the enormous comprising subject.

 Thorstein Mikael Frank, - http://frankerne.dk/The_Holy_Grail.htm - (september 2004)